plone/guillotina/docs/source/developer/applications.md

 ## Configuration

-Once you create a `guillotina` application, there are two primary ways for it to hook into `guillotina`.
+Once you create a Guillotina application, there are two primary ways for it to hook into Guillotina.

 ### Call the `includeme` function

-Your application can provide an `includeme` function at the root of the module and `guillotina` will call it with the instance of the `root` object.
+Your application can provide an `includeme` function at the root of the module and Guillotina will call it with the instance of the `root` object.

 ```python